-Richard Ruan is a Regents' and Chancellor's Scholar at the University of California, Berkeley, majoring in Bioengineering (Cell & Tissue Engineering) with a minor in Data Science, and is also studying to become a physician-scientist.
+Richard Ruan is a Regents' and Chancellor's Scholar at the University of California, Berkeley, majoring in Bioengineering (Cell & Tissue Engineering), and is aiming to become a physician-scientist.
+He is an incoming CVDi Research Associate at the Broad Institute of MIT and Harvard.

-At UC Berkeley, Richard is heavily involved in research, and is currently studying Dengue Virus NS1 and SARS-CoV-2 Spike Pathogeneses as a Haas Scholar in the Harris Lab of the UC Berkeley School of Public Health.
+At UC Berkeley, Richard is currently researching Dengue Virus NS1 and SARS-CoV-2 Spike viral toxin-mediated vascular leak as a Haas Scholar in the Harris Lab.
 He has also previously worked at UCSF Pulmonary Immunology, UCSF Neurosurgery, the Children's Hospital Oakland Research Institute, and USC Stem Cell.
+In his free time, Richard scribes for the AI-focused startup DeepScribe (Gastroenterology, Pain Management, Neurology, Cardiology, and more), oversees a neurobiology-focused clinical research program as part of the Translational Medicine and Stem Cell Association, directs marketing for the Medical Reallocation Initiative, and tests ideas at local health-focused hackathons.

 Richard graduated as the valedictorian of West High School.
 He was an AP Scholar with Distinction, a Presidential Service Gold Award recipient, a Torrance Youth Council member, an Origami Teacher, a Boys State representative, and President of his school's Science Olympiad team and Math Honor Society.